Easily calculate your propane tank size

 Are propane tanks safe?

-Propane is completely non-toxic, colorless, and virtually odorless liquified petroleum gas, also known as LPG.
+Propane is completely non-toxic, colorless, and virtually odourless liquified petroleum gas, also known as LPG.

 When using propane, you should always use your common sense and act safely and with caution as whilst propane as gas isn’t toxic, it is an asphyxiating gas which means it will displace the oxygen in your lungs, making it difficult to breathe if you’re exposed to it in high concentration.
 Symptoms of propane exposure include: